MPLhack3d/MPLhack3d.github.io/_posts/2025-02-18-thm-creative-writeup.md

   1337                    [Status: 200, Size: 1143, Words: 40, Lines: 39, Duration: 78ms]
 ```

 Ffuf identified an interesting port.
-I started checking the `1337` which revealed a directory listing from the server:
+I started by checking port `1337`, which revealed a directory listing on the server:

 ![Directory browsing](/assets/img/tryhackme/Creative/thm_creative_2.jpg)

-Since I had some initial access to the system I enumerated the files and directories for gaining a better access.
+Since I had some initial access to the system, I enumerated the files and directories to gain better access.
 I found the `.bash_history` in the `/home/saad` directory.
-The user stored his credentials in a file:
+The user had stored their credentials in a file:
 ```bash
 [...]
 sudo -l